NOTE: The video above reflects an older version of Surfshark and will be updated shortly.

 You can add and monitor an unlimited number of email addresses.
 Those can be your own or your family members' emails.

-You can remove emails that you don't want to monitor anymore by clicking on the trash bin icon.
+- Remove emails that you don't want to monitor anymore by clicking on the trash bin icon.

 You may also be interested in: